Fatinzme/LLM4DistReconfig/README.md

 ## Datasets
 In order to generate the required datasets that will be used for training and evaluation you will need access to the csv files which can be found here [ [link](https://github.com/panaschristou/grid-datasets) ] and should then be added to the folder csv_files inside Dataset-Notebooks (if the folder does not exist, create it and add the csv files from the link inside).

 Inside the Dataset-Notebooks folder you will find the dataset-generation-script notebook which you would run to generate all the required files to train your model.
+Going through the notebook we show how to process each individual file by creating the prompt, the input and the ouput to the model, splitting the file into training, validation and testing as well any auxiliary files that may be needed.
+Upon creating the files for each csv file we also provide functions for combining them together into a single file that can be used to train the model on a dataset with varying network sizes.

 ## Finetuning
 In the folder Model-Notebooks we provide the templates to fine-tune  a model on our dataset (required you have completed generating the datasets).
+You will need to modify the sh file with the right path to the dataset that you will use and also for the model.
+The model could be a model for hugging face for initial fine tuning or your own model that you want to fine tune even more.
+You will need to specify where to save the fine tuned model as well as other hyper parameters.

+For fine tuning you can modify hyper parameters like the learning rate but also which components of the custom loss you want to use like cycles loss, subgraphs loss and invalid edges loss.
+You can use a combination of each or all of them as well.
+Invalid edges loss penalizes invalid edges that appear in the output, subgraphs loss penalizes any subgraphs found in the output and cycles loss penalizes any cyles found in the output.

 ## Evaluation
 In the folder Model-Notebooks we also provide the templates to evaluate your model.
+You can evaluate the model by specifying the path to the fine tuned model (or a model from hugging face for comparing with your fine tuned model) and you can specify how many samples to use for evaluation.
+The results will be saved in the evaluations folder as responses in the form of text and the metrics in the form of csv.